 I hunker down and wait for the sadness to pass.
 I know I will snap out of it next week when I am with my children.

-Noreen Fraser is living with Stage IV metastatic .
-She is co-founder of STAND UP TO and co-produced the TV show, which raised 100 million dollars for cancer research.
+Noreen Fraser is living with Stage IV metastatic breast cancer.
+She is co-founder of STAND UP TO CANCER and co-produced the TV show, which raised 100 million dollars for cancer research.
 Noreen went on to create the Noreen Fraser Foundation to raise money and awareness for women's cancer research.
-The 'Men for Women Now' program enlists men to ask the women they love to make appointments for their and .
+The 'Men for Women Now' program enlists men to ask the women they love to make appointments for their mammogram and pap smear.
 For more information: go to noreenfraserfoundation.org.
-Noreen can be reached at firstname.lastname@example.org and followed on Twitter @noreenfraser.
+Noreen can be reached at email@example.com and followed on Twitter @noreenfraser.